sonata-project/exporter/CONTRIBUTING.md

 forced to do it on the same PR.
 In this kind of situation, please add a comment on your PR explaining why you feel it is the case.

+#### The Change log

+On each PR, the `CHANGELOG.md` file **has to be updated**.

+There are few cases where the `CHANGELOG.md` file should not be touched:

+* When you fix a bug on an unreleased feature.
+* When your PR concerns only the documentation (fix or improvement).

+The change log note has to be put below the `## [Unreleased]` section.

+Your note can be put on one of these sections:

+* `Added` for new features.
+* `Changed` for changes in existing functionality.
+* `Deprecated` for deprecation of features that will be removed in next major release.
+* `Removed` for deprecated features removed in this release.
+* `Fixed` for any bug fixes.
+* `Security` to invite users to upgrade in case of vulnerabilities.

+More information about the followed changelog format: [keepachangelog.com](http://keepachangelog.com/)

 #### The base branch